Tiny-Earth/DemoSite/site/src/intro.md

 - Engages students in authentic practices of science
 - Approaches their teaching with the spirit of scientific research

-Scientific teaching combines intentional decisions with iterative improvements to create inclusive learning experiences, which, in turn, support students learning science.
+Scientific teaching combines intentional instructional decisions with iterative improvements to create inclusive learning experiences, which, in turn, support students learning science.

-*Scientific teaching is intentional, inclusive, and iterative.*

 ### Goals of Scientific Teaching

-*The goals of scientific teaching are to make teaching and learning more scientific and to increase diversity in STEM.*
+*The goals of scientific teaching are infuse scientific thinking into teaching and learning and increase diversity in STEM.*

 Embedded in this undertaking is the challenge to all scientists to bring to teaching the critical thinking, rigor, creativity, and spirit of experimentation that defines research [handelsman_scientific_2004](@cite).
 Scientific teaching also posits that teaching science should capture the spirit of discovery in the classroom in ways that are accessible to all students.
-As you will see, there is ample evidence that teaching scientifically improves undergraduate education, accessibility, and student learning.
-This body of evidence can inform instructional decisions.
+Teaching scientifically supports student learning, brings joy to teaching, and leads to increased diversity in STEM.

 ---
 ## Why Scientific Teaching?